Tafmakura/arsol-projects-for-woo/docs/conversion-system-complete-reference.md

 **Validation Checks:**
 - ✅ Request exists and is valid post type
-- ✅ Request status allows conversion
+- ✅ Request stage allows conversion
 - ✅ No concurrent conversion in progress
 - ✅ User has required permissions